11+ Brilliant Things To Do In Burlington VT For Zythophiles

 SNACK: Hong’s Chinese Dumplings

-For years, Hong’s food cart (pictured above) was a fixture on Church St. The can’t miss, from scratch dumplings became so famous, and coveted, Hong’s opened up a shop on Pearl St. within steps of its original location.
-Now, Burlington VT foodies can satisfy their dumpling cravings year round.
+For years, Hong’s food cart (pictured above) was a fixture on Church St. The can’t-miss, from-scratch dumplings became so famous, and coveted, that Hong’s opened up a shop on Pearl St. within steps of its original location.
+Now, Burlington foodies can satisfy their dumpling cravings year-round.

 Elevator nook, Hotel Vermont, Burlington VT

-Hotel Vermont, a chic boutique, is everything an upscale Burlington VT hotel should be.
+Hotel Vermont, a chic boutique, is everything an upscale Burlington VT hotel should be, and one of the best places to stay in Burlington.
 It’s environmentally conscious with judicious use of natural elements in a funky, eye pleasing décor.

 First Impressions of Hotel Vermont